TylerMorgan142/Operation-Overlord/README.md

 This section gives a brief overview of several statistics regarding the operation.
 Such as the number of troops and vehicles deployed for both sides, and their casualties.

-Numbers are highlighted in blue to make them stand out from the normal text.
+Numbers are emboldened to make them stand out from the normal text.

 ![Allied-Statistics](./assets/images/Allied-Statistics-screenshot.png)
 ![Axis-Statistics](./assets/images/Axis-Statistics-screenshot.png)